abdullxhsalim/LAF-Cineplex/README.txt

-You have to login as admin to see the admin functionalities properly.
-Same goes for user.
+Follow the on-screen instructions to register as admin or user.